Meole Brace: Etymology

 Meole Brace takes the first part of its name from the Meole Brook, the etymology of whose name is debated.
 The settlement is first attested under this name in the Domesday Book of 1086, as Mela.
 Thereafter the name is usually attested in the plural, with thirteenth-century spellings including Meles, Moles, Meoles and Mueles.
 It is thought that the name came to be used in plural form because several different landowners held parts of the Meole estate.
 The name is first attested with the addition of Brace in 1274, as Melesbracy.
 This element comes from the name of the de Braci family, which held part of the land at Meole.

 Early history and archaeology

 An Iron Age double ring ditch has been excavated at Meole Brace.
-Amongst other finds, parts of an iron age sword and scabbard were recovered.
+Amongst other finds, parts of an Iron Age sword and scabbard were recovered.

 Also at Meole Brace, an extensive roadside settlement along the line of the Roman military road connecting Viroconium Cornoviorum (Wroxeter) and Caersws was uncovered, with evidence of trading of amphorae and mortaria.

 Amenities

 The A5112 (Hereford Road), formerly the A49, is the main road running north–south.
 There is a large retail park in Meole Brace, with several leading retailers.
-The Welsh Marches and Cambrian railway lines run through the area, but there is no longer a railway station here.
+The Welsh Marches and Cambrian railway lines run through the area, but there is no longer a railway station here, which closed to passengers in 1933.